 Strengthening social policy and social protection is essential to breaking the vicious cycle of poverty and inequality

 Thailand has made great progress in economic development over the past few decades.
 Unfortunately, economic growth has not been equally experienced by all citizens.
 Some regions and groups of people have been left behind.
-The 2015-2016 Multiple Indicator Cluster Survey on the situation of children and women in Thailand found that children and young people living in rural areas, children living in families headed by a non-Thai speaker, children from poor households and children whose parents have a low level of education were generally more likely to lag behind other children of their age in health, education and overall development outcomes.
+The 2015-2016 Multiple Indicator Cluster Survey on the situation of children and women in Thailand found that children living in rural areas, children living in families headed by a non-Thai speaker, children from poor households and children whose parents have a low level of education were more likely to lag behind other children of their age in health, education and overall development outcomes.

 No child should live in poverty.